VirusTotal/yara/docs/modules/lnk.rst

 The IconEnvironmentDataBlock structure specifies the path to an icon.
 The path is encoded using environment variables, which makes it possible to find the icon across machines where the locations vary but are expressed using environment variables.

     .. c:member:: block_size
-    The block size of this structure, which will be equal to lnk.IconEnvironmentDataBlockSize.
+    The block size of this structure, which will be equal to lnk.ICON_ENVIRONMENT_DATA_BLOCK_SIZE.

     .. c:member:: block_signature
-    The signature of the block, which will be equal to lnk.IconEnvironmentDataBlockSignature.
+    The signature of the block, which will be equal to lnk.ICON_ENVIRONMENT_DATA_BLOCK_SIGNATURE.

     .. c:member:: target_ansi
     A NULL-terminated string, defined by the system default code page, which specifies a path that is constructed with environment variables